 Healthcare Software: Treatment Planning

-The development of treatment and procedural plans are crucial in the provision of efficient, accurate and quality healthcare.
-Researchers at Emory University have worked to develop several planning models, software, and algorithms to personalize and improve the efficiency and accuracy of multiple popular medical procedures.
-These new tools can serve to improve a patient's experience and treatment success.
+Developing treatment and procedural plans plays a crucial part in efficient, accurate, and quality healthcare.
+Researchers at Emory University have worked to develop several planning models, software, and algorithms to personalize and improve many medical procedures – and elevate patient experience.

 Accurate Prostate Cancer Imaging for High-Dose-Rate Brachytherapy Planning

-High-dose-rate (HDR) brachytherapy, which delivers radiotherapeutics to the prostate through small inserted catheters, is a common treatment for patients suffering from prostate cancer.
-To optimize treatment placement of said catheters is extremely important.
-Unfortunately, current methods to identify potential treatment targets of effective catheter sites are not wholly accurate.
-Emory researchers were consequently inspired to develop a treatment planning model that uses 3-D intra-operative ultrasound (TRUS) images of the prostate after catheter insertions and post-operative CT scans to better understand the 3D volume of a patient's prostate.
+High-dose-rate (HDR) brachytherapy, which delivers radiotherapeutics to the prostate through small, inserted catheters, is a common treatment for patients suffering from prostate cancer.
+Accurate catheter placement is essential for optimal treatment, but current methods to identify potential, effective catheter sites are not always reliable.
+Emory researchers are addressing this problem with a treatment planning model that uses 3-D intra-operative ultrasound (TRUS) images, which can show the prostate after catheter insertions and post-operative CT scans.
 This new planning method allows doctors to use the more accurate 3D volume of a prostate to increase treatment accuracy and decrease the risk of affecting neighboring healthy tissue.
-(View our technology brief - Techid: 13115)

 High-Resolution Field Inhomogeneity Correction for Magnetic Resonance Spectroscopy

-MR spectroscopy (MRS) is a non-invasive technique to detect metabolic changes in the tissues of the human body.
-CEST is an MR technique that enables imaging of certain compounds at concentrations that are often too low to be imaged directly, such as glutamate and phosphocreatine.
-Although CEST MRI has been adopted in the clinical setting, it suffers from relatively low contrast and no algorithm is able to overcome the intravoxel inhomogeneity in spectroscopy (both routine MRS and CEST MRI spectroscopy).
-Emory researcher Dr. Sun, however, has developed a high-resolution field map-based deconvolution algorithm for the correction of intravoxel field inhomogeneity in MR spectroscopy.
-Dr. Sun's CEST intravoxel inhomogeneity correction (CIVIC) approach may assist in imaging certain compounds for the diagnosis of diseases.
-(View our technology brief - Techid: 19102)
+Magnetic resonance spectroscopy (MRS) is a non-invasive technique to detect metabolic changes in the tissues of the human body.
+Chemical exchange saturation transfer (CEST) is an MR technique that enables imaging of certain compounds, like glutamate and phosphocreatine, at concentrations that are often too low to be imaged directly.
+Although CEST MRI has entered clinical use, its contrast is limited, and intravoxel inhomogeneity continues to pose a challenge that current algorithms cannot resolve in either routine MRS or CEST spectroscopy.
+However, Emory researcher Phillip Zhe Sun, MD, has developed a high-resolution field map-based deconvolution algorithm for the correction of intravoxel field inhomogeneity in MR spectroscopy.
+The CEST intravoxel inhomogeneity correction (CIVIC) approach may assist in imaging certain compounds for the diagnosis of diseases.

 Imaging Software for Individualized Treatment with Radiotherapy

-One of the most common treatment methods for men suffering from early stage prostate cancer is low dose (LDR) brachytherapy.
-This treatment is a form of radiotherapy that uses a sealed radiation source inside or in close proximity to the treatment area.
-Existing brachytherapy planning software does not use a knowledge-based treatment planning platform.
-Researchers at Emory have developed treatment planning software tailored to physician preferences for prostate brachytherapy.
-This software uses a starting point of previous physician specific therapy plans.
-The algorithm then compares data from past cases to the current case in order to form a LDR plan that is optimal for both the patient and the physician.
-This software can help standardize plan quality of LDR treatment delivery, while simultaneously decreasing planning time.
-(View our technology brief - Techid: 15114)
+Existing planning software for low-dose brachytherapy (LDR) – one of the most common treatments for early-stage prostate cancer – doesn't use a knowledge-based treatment planning platform.
+But Emory researchers have developed a treatment planning software tailored to physician preferences for prostate brachytherapy, starting with previous physician-specific therapy plans.
+With those preferences, the algorithm compares data from past cases to the current case in order to form an LDR plan that is optimal for both the patient and the physician.
+This software can help standardize plan quality of LDR treatment delivery while simultaneously decreasing planning time.

 Software for Reviewing Patients in Radiotherapy Chart Rounds

-A communication method in current radiation therapy is through a manual weekly chart review of each patient's treatment record.
-The chart review is laborious, inefficient, and easy to delay the detection of a potential treatment error.
-Emory inventors have developed a software system to automate chart checks and streamline peer-review for radiotherapy patients.
-Not only can the software allow streamlined review of documentation and data, but it also employs artificial intelligence to help check treatment accuracy.
+Communication about a patient’s status is usually done through a manual weekly chart review of the patient's treatment record.
+But this method is often laborious, inefficient, and easy to delay the detection of a potential treatment error.
+However, Emory inventors have developed a software system to automate chart checks, streamline peer-review for radiotherapy patients, and use artificial intelligence to help check treatment accuracy.
 The software offers a quality assurance platform for chart rounds review and has been used at Emory University since 2016.
-(View our technology brief - Techid: 18008)